bikefittr.com

 T1 Practice Checklist

-• Settle into position within first 100 meters
+• Settle into race position within the first 200-300 meters

 T2 Practice Checklist